samhep/autoWindowsImageServicingJenkins/README.md

-# autoWindowsImageServicingJenkins
+# Automated Windows Image Servicing using OSDBuilder and Jenkins
-Automated Windows Image Servicing using OSDBuilder and Jenkins
+This is the script from the following blog post: